jemin555/DotWeb5.0/README.md

 Dotweb5.0 is used only with  JAVA and Dotnet.
 Dotweb5.0 is used to construct Remote X application.
 But OakJava7(JAVA7.0) is used with Java,Dotnet,Python.
-Oakjava7(JAVA7.0) is used to construct Remote X application. but it is more advanced  than Dotweb5.0 Programming language.
+Oakjava7(JAVA7.0) is used to construct Remote Web application. but it is more advanced  than Dotweb5.0 Programming language.